On the Ground Blogs

 Ethiopia’s rural communities are bearing the brunt of a humanitarian crisis brought on by extreme drought and conflict.
 Read a dispatch from photographer James Buck on what he saw the day health care returned to a local community after more than a year.

-From The Field: The Enduring Strength of Ukraine’s Refugees
+On the Ground: The Enduring Strength of Ukraine’s Refugees

 On World Refugee Day, Project HOPE honors the strength and courage of the 20 million refugees who have sought safety around the world — including the women and children who have fled Ukraine.